By: William Sanders RD, LD, ACSM-CPT

 · Keep your diet balanced off the bike

 Speaking from experience, meeting your nutritional needs after a hard day of riding makes the difference between feeling like you fell down a flight of stairs or like you’re fresh and ready to send it.
 I utilize the tips above so that I’m always ready for whatever challenge I plan to undertake.
 As a Registered Dietitian Nutritionist (RDN, RD), I aim to simplify nutrition so that my clients can best understand it, utilize nutrition to their advantage, and be prepared for whatever challenge faces them.
 I offer nutrition counseling and exercise/physical training services to keep my clients healthy and performing to their best ability.
 If you want to learn more about nutrition for athletes and/or my services, check out my website.
-I can also be found shredding the local trails and working at Southside Cyclery in Saint Louis, MO.
+I can also be found shredding the local trails near Saint Louis, MO.